ovh/docs/pages/cloud/storage/pca-memo-commands-curl/guide.en-gb.md

 > [!primary]
 >
-> If the container contains LargeObjects, you will need to manually delete the container: `<segment_container>`
+> If the container contains LargeObjects, you will need to manually delete the container: `<container_segments>`
 >

 ```bash